 Muscle & Joint Pain During Menopause: Causes and How to Make it Easier

 When you think of menopause, many of us think about hormone changes, hot flashes, and the absence of a menstruation cycle.
-While these are all key features, another often-overlooked symptom is muscle and joint pain.
+But while these are all key features, another common yet often-overlooked symptom is muscle and joint pain.

 What Causes Muscle and Joint Pain During Menopause?

-Hormone levels rise and fall throughout menopause, causing a host of symptoms to run their course (i.e. hot flashes, absence of menstruation, insomnia, mood swings, etc.).
-Among these changes, the drop in estrogen levels is the most significant.
-Since estrogen is an anti-inflammatory hormone, a deficiency of it can be directly related to muscle and joint pain.
+Hormone levels rise and fall throughout menopause, causing a host of symptoms to run their course (i.e. hot flashes, insomnia, mood swings, etc.).
+The drop in estrogen, specifically, is very impactful.
+Since estrogen can have anti-inflammatory properties, when we have less of it, we might experience an increase in muscle and joint pain.

 1. Eat More Anti-Inflammatory Foods

-Exercise is a fundamental component of our physical health and well-being, especially throughout menopause.
+Exercise is a fundamental component of our physical health and well-being, especially during menopause.
+It has also been documented to sometimes help reduce physical pains, including some chronic pain conditions.
 Adding low-impact activities to your daily routine such as yoga, walking, or swimming can help improve mobility, lubricate joints, and allow for more pain-free movement.

 Along with these aerobic activities, menopausal women experiencing muscle and joint pain can also benefit from adding weight training into their daily practices.
 Strength training is proven to help support muscles around a joint and help to keep them stable during movement — the more stable your joints are, the less likely you’ll experience pain or injury.

 Stress is a lesser-known culprit behind your muscle and joint pain.
 When we experience stress, the rise in cortisol levels leads to an immediate inflammatory response.
-Combined with the drop in estrogen levels, it becomes the perfect storm for pain and swelling.
+When combined with the drop in estrogen levels, this can become the perfect storm for pain and swelling.

 Minimize your stress by practicing 1-2 self-care activities every day that you enjoy.
-Whether that be meditating, reading a book, or grabbing coffee with a friend, it’s important to make time for yourself in a positive and fulfilling way.
+Whether that be meditating, reading a book, or grabbing coffee with a friend, the important part is that it leaves you feeling soothed.